tolar grande puna of salta

 A unique saltwater mirror in the Puna to observe groups of vicuñas and large colonies of flamingos.

-Julia and La Casualidad Mines are located near the Chilean border and represent what was the largest sulfur mine in Argentina until its final closure in 1991.
+Julia Mine is located near the Chilean border and represent what was one of the largest sulfur mines in Argentina until its final closure in 1991.

 Welcome to Mars!